 The Benefits of Stem Cells

-There are numerous types of analogous stem cells; however, adipose derived stem cells have shown great promise for the treatment of numerous disorders.
+There are numerous types of analogous stem cells; however, adipose derived stem cells have shown great promise for the relief of numerous disorders.
 Adipose derived stem cells are harvested from a patient’s own adipose tissue, which yields many more stem cells than blood or bone marrow.

 In addition, autologous means that stem cells are derived from within a patient’s own body.
 This means there is low risk of an adverse immune reaction.
 Adipose derived stem cells can differentiate into other types of cells, targeting the exact area of the body that requires treatment.